Start9Labs/documentation/site/source/guides/device-guides/dg-windows/lan-windows.rst

     :width: 50%
     :alt: Successful cert install

 #.
 You can save the console settings (where we added a snap-in), if desired.
 The CA certificate will remain imported to the CA certificate store either way, and you will likely use this guide if you need to import a new certificate.

    .. figure:: /_static/images/ssl/windows/11_console_settings.png
     :width: 20%
     :alt: Console settings

-You're now ready to browse your service UIs with encryption, either via the browser, or with native client apps.
-For Mozilla apps, such as Firefox, you will need to follow the :ref:`Firefox Config <lan-ff>` guide, which we highly recommend.